R-Vishwanath/Truss-2d-R.Vishwanath/README.md

 Analysis of 2d trusses
 Can be used to solve for 2d trusses's axial force, support reactions, displacement , new coordinates for either just rigid or internally or externally over rigid structure with descriptive drawing showing initial and final positions
-And option to change engineering parameters like E(Modulus of Elasticty) or A(area of Truss members) for invidual members
+And option to change engineering parameters like E(Modulus of Elasticity) or A(area of Truss members) for individual members

 The method of entering data is
 No of coordinates or nodes:-